-RCML which operates the Rajmahal open cast mines of Eastern Coalfields Ltd., is a Government of India undertaking.
+RCML operates the Rajmahal open cast mines of Eastern Coalfields Ltd., a Government of India undertaking.
 The mining operation is expected to produce 200 Mn Te of coal over 12.5 years.
-The mining operation has started in July 2013.The physical possession of land is in the scope of RCML; in FY17, 5 small hamlets, in FY18 –Bhadotola- a major village and in FY19 the land of Basdiha was utilized.
-This established itself as a partner to Eastern Coal Fields (ECL) in Relocations and Rehabilitation (R&R).
+The mining operation has started in July 2013.The physical possession of land is in the scope of RCML; in FY17, 5 small hamlets, in FY18 –Bhadotola- a major village and in FY19 &FY20 the land of Basdiha was utilized.
+RCML has established itself as a partner to Eastern Coal Fields (ECL) in Relocations and Rehabilitation (R&R).
 The coal production figures are:

-At RCML, OB stripping is using large size state of art HEMM, including those using ACERT technology engines for fuel conservation and minimizing emission.
+At RCML, OB removal is undertaken with large size state of art HEMM, including those using ACERT technology engines for fuel conservation and minimizing emission.

 A surface miner has been introduced for the first time in the Rajmahal OCP to improve quality parameters of coal.

-Successful dove-tailing with ECL CHP (20 years Old) without disturbing the existing structures of the ground bunker with conveyor system and a 4 km conveyor is being installed for the transportion of +0 – 100 mm crushed coal directly from the pit to the ground bunker of the ECL.
+Successful dove-tailing of conveyor system has been completed with ECL CHP (20 years Old) without disturbing the existing structures of the ground bunker.
+A 4 km long in pit conveyor is being installed for the transportation of +0 – 100 mm crushed coal directly from the pit to the ground bunker of the ECL.

 As soon as the mined out areas become available for backfilling and subsequent reclamations, the restoration is being practiced.